FusionAuth/fusionauth-site/site/_posts/2021-02-12-announcing-fusionauth-1-24.md

 * More consistent use of the `Cache-Control` header for the FusionAuth administrative user interface
 * Support for certificates with key lengths of 1024 to support certain SAML integrations
 * Adding entity counts to pages such as Tenants, Lambdas and Consents
-* A new [User Search API](/docs/v1/tech/apis/users/#search-for-users) parameter, `accurateTotal` which allows you to retrieve exact user counts
+* A new [User Search API](/docs/v1/tech/apis/users/#search-for-users) parameter, `accurateTotal` which allows you to retrieve the exact user count
-* Improvements to the webhooks screen to make enabling and disabling them easier
+* Improvements to the webhooks screen to make enabling and disabling them en masse easier
-* Removing unneeded claims from the `id_token`; neither the `applicationId` nor the `roles` claims will be present.
+* Removing unneeded claims from the `id_token`; neither the `applicationId` nor the `roles` claims will be present

 ## Bugs squashed